RAGINICHAKRAVARTY-23/my-first-python-project/README.md

 ### 8. "The Rock - paper - scissors game

- Thia is a simple Rock-Paper-Scissors game in Python with emoji-based choices, playable against the computer in the terminal.
+ This is a simple Rock-Paper-Scissors game in Python with emoji-based choices, playable against the computer in the terminal.

+### 9. "Timed Math challenge

+This is a simple command-line math quiz built with Python.
+It generates random addition, subtraction, and multiplication problems for the user to solve.
+The program tracks the total time taken to complete all questions and allows multiple attempts for each problem until the correct answer is given.
+It’s a quick way to practice basic arithmetic and improve speed.